 Your offerings of products or services on SAPI is based on the Business Partner Code of Conduct laid out below.

-This Business Partner Code of Conduct (the “Code”) sets out guidelines and requirements for all merchants, vendors, and suppliers (collectively, “Vendors”) that do business with any SAPI, Inc. business or subsidiary (collectively, “SAPI” or “we”).
+This Business Partner Code of Conduct (the “Code”) sets out guidelines and requirements for all business customers, vendors, and suppliers (collectively, “Vendors”) that do business with any SAPI business or subsidiary (collectively, “SAPI” or “we”).
 We expect our Vendors (including their employees, agents, subcontractors, and affiliates) to comply with the Code in conducting business with or on behalf of SAPI, even when the Code exceeds the requirements of applicable law.
 Violations of the Code can result in severe consequences for SAPI and/or its Vendors.
 Accordingly, SAPI will take appropriate action to ensure compliance with the Code, up to and including termination of business with the Vendor.

 Anti-bribery & corruption

 Books, Records, and Business Integrity.
 SAPI prohibits corruption, extortion, and embezzlement in any form.
 For this reason, Vendors must ensure that their accounting and financial records related to their business with SAPI comply with applicable laws and meet applicable standards of accuracy and completeness.
 SAPI also expects Vendors to provide honest and accurate invoices.
 Invoices should be itemized, quote the Purchase Order (“PO”) number (if applicable), be supported by appropriate documentation, and comply with all other requirements as set out in the relevant contract(s).
 Invoices may not be split to circumvent approval requirements.
 SAPI will not do business with a Vendor unless there is a signed contract with SAPI and an approved PO (if required) on file.